jegirhiny/wordle/README.md

 This idea turned into a passion project (like many others).
 I'm proud of myself for this small achievement, and I view GitHub as a way to archive my accomplishments and progress.
 Having produced this, with under a year of experience, my passion for creating has grown.
 I know this road will be long, but it's one worth following.

-I have plans to continue working on this project and making adjustments.
+I have plans to continue working on this project and making improvements.
+## Download
+Currently, the project may only be accessed and 'played' by downloading the zip file, opening it in an editor, and running the program yourself.
+The usage of Jar files is pretty outdated and was giving me a hard time.
+I spent countless hours trying to get this to work.
+Below is a step-by-step procedure o how to install and run the application.

+1. Download the Wordle.zip file
+2. Import the project into an editor
+3. Hit play, and you're up and running!
 ## Showcase
 ![Wordle Blank](https://user-images.githubusercontent.com/93138298/159413037-a28ce633-e5c4-4727-a198-3c3444394340.png)
 ![Wordle Answer](https://user-images.githubusercontent.com/93138298/159413056-a367ff93-a480-4517-92a9-323efda5d702.png)